kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.955   Fuel flow.

-\(a\) *General.* The fuel system for each engine must be shown to provide the engine with at least 100 percent of the fuel required under each operating and maneuvering condition to be approved for the rotorcraft including, as applicable, the fuel required to operate the engine(s) under the test conditions required by §27.927.
+\(a\) *General.* The fuel system for each engine must be shown to provide the engine with at least 100 percent of the fuel required under each operating and maneuvering condition to be approved for the rotorcraft including, as applicable, the fuel required to operate the engine(s) under the test conditions required by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.927   Additional tests.|§27.927]].
 Unless equivalent methods are used, compliance must be shown by test during which the following provisions are met except that combinations of conditions which are shown to be improbable need not be considered.

 \(1\) The fuel pressure, corrected for critical accelerations, must be within the limits specified by the engine type certificate data sheet.

-\(2\) The fuel level in the tank may not exceed that established as the unusable fuel supply for that tank under §27.959, plus the minimum additional fuel necessary to conduct the test.
+\(2\) The fuel level in the tank may not exceed that established as the unusable fuel supply for that tank under [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.959   Unusable fuel supply.|§27.959]], plus the minimum additional fuel necessary to conduct the test.

 \(3\) The fuel head between the tank outlet and the engine inlet must be critical with respect to rotorcraft flight attitudes.